DNA EGF Renewal DNA Eye Renewal Review

 Review

-Results you may expect from using DNA EGF Renewal DNA Eye Renewal:
+Does DNA EGF Renewal DNA Eye Renewal Work?

-Lightly moisturizing: DNA EGF Renewal DNA Eye Renewal has a moisturizing rating of 3.0 out of 10.
+According to CreamScan analysis, DNA EGF Renewal DNA Eye Renewal is lightly moisturizing, with a moisturizing rating of 3.0 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 1.6 out of 10 and a moderate humectancy of 4.5 out of 10, primarily due to Caprylyl Glycol (est. ≈1.0%), Ethylhexylglycerin (est. ≈1.0%) and Glycerin (est. ≈1.0%).